ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (equal? type "blank")))
 ```

-We will need some randomisation here.
+We will also need some randomisation here.
 You can imagine it exists in `racket`:

 ```rkt
 ; apples